FindMySchool LogoFindMySchool

 This is a high-performing state primary with a clear reading strategy, strong higher-standard outcomes, and a broader offer that includes outdoor learning, structured play, and serious sport partnerships.
 It suits families who want above-average attainment without narrowing the experience to classroom-only learning, and who value a school that builds confidence through communication, citizenship, and participation.
 The main constraint is entry, competition for places is the limiting factor, so planning matters as much as preference.

-The latest inspection judged the school Good across all areas, and the 2024 Key Stage 2 results are strong, with 77% meeting the expected standard in reading, writing and maths compared with 62% across England.
-The higher standard rate is also high at 31% versus 8% nationally for England.
+The latest inspection judged the school Good across all areas, and the 2025 Key Stage 2 results are mixed: 50% met the expected standard in reading, writing and maths, while the higher standard rate is 10%.
+Reading remains a relative strength, but the combined outcome is no longer the standout profile described in the previous data.

 Reception applications are coordinated by Essex County Council rather than directly by the school.
-For September 2026 entry, the deadline for on-time applications was 15 January 2026, and late applications were processed after on-time ones.
+For September 2027 entry, the deadline for on-time applications is 15 January 2027, and late applications are processed after on-time ones.
 Check the council’s current admissions timetable each year, as windows repeat but should always be verified.

 Yes.
 The most recent admissions demand data shows 71 applications for 40 offers on the primary entry route, which is 1.78 applications per place, and the school is recorded as oversubscribed.